-- Export Only: This means the program will only export your photos to PC and will not delete them from your iDevice.
+- Export Only: only export your photos to PC and will not delete them from your iDevice.

-- Compress & Backup: You can proceed to backup the original version of your photos on your PC, and compress your iPhone photos to reclaim 75% of your photo space.
-By completing this process, you now have the original version of your iPhone photos on your PC and the compressed version on your iPhone.
+- Compress & Backup: backup the original version of your photos on your PC, and compress your iPhone photos to reclaim 75% of your photo space.

-- Delete & Backup: Umate Pro would backup your entire iPhone photo library so that you won't have to worry about losing the original copy, and would securely remove photos from your iPhone to get back space.
-You can achieve all these things in few minutes with less than 3 clicks.
+- Delete & Backup: backup your entire iPhone photo library so that you won't have to worry about losing the original copy, and would securely remove photos from your iPhone to get back space.

-- Permanently Erase Photos: For some private and personal photos that you might not want anyone else get access to them, so permanently erase them should be good.
+- Permanently Erase Photos: All your current photos and previously deleted photos can be erased permanently with no possibility of recovering.
 This is suitable especially when you want to resell iPhone or send it to repair.

 The necessary steps for backing up photos on iPhone using Umate Pro are quite a simple: